 3 .
 Knead the Dough

-After 30 minutes, take the dough out of its container and knead it to a smooth, springy dough ball.
+After 30 minutes, take the dough out of its container and knead it into a smooth, springy dough ball.
 This step can either be done by hand or in a stand mixer This should only take a couple of minutes since we did the autolyse step.

 To make sure gluten has developed sufficiently, you can use the windowpane test.